 Michelle's primary love language was what I call "acts of service."
 By acts of service, I mean doing things you know your spouse would like you to do.
 You seek to please her by serving her, to express your love for her by doing things for her.

-Consider actions such as cooking a meal, setting a table, emptying the dishwasher, vacuuming, changing the baby's diaper, picking up a prescription, and keeping the car in operating condition — they are all acts of service.
+Consider simple activities such as cooking a meal, setting a table, emptying the dishwasher, vacuuming, changing the baby's diaper, picking up a prescription, and keeping the car in operating condition — they are all acts of service.
 They require thought, planning, time, effort, and energy.
 If done with a positive spirit, they are indeed expressions of love.

-A willingness to examine and change stereotypes is necessary in order to express love more effectively.
-Remember, there are no rewards for maintaining stereotypes, but there are tremendous benefits to meeting the emotional needs of your spouse.
+Besides figuring out the specific love languages of your spouse, you also need to examine and change stereotypes to express love more effectively.
+Remember, there are no rewards for maintaining stereotypes.
+However, there are tremendous benefits to meeting the emotional needs of your spouse.
 If your spouse's love language is acts of service, then "actions speak louder than words."

 Physical touch

 We have long known that physical touch is a way of communicating emotional love.
 Numerous research projects in the area of child development have made that conclusion: Babies who are held, stroked, and kissed develop a healthier emotional life than those who are left for long periods of time without physical contact.
+In fact, research has established that babies who are neglected (such as touch-starvation) are worse off than the ones who suffered active abuse.

-Physical touch is also a powerful vehicle for communicating marital love.
-Holding hands, kissing, embracing, and sexual intercourse are all ways of communicating emotional love to one's spouse.
+Physical touch is also a powerful vehicle for communicating love between partners.
+Holding hands, embracing, and sexual intimacy are all ways of communicating emotional love to one's spouse.
 For some individuals, physical touch is their primary love language.
 Without it, they feel unloved.
 With it, their emotional tank is filled, and they feel secure in the love of their spouse.

-Implicit love touches require little time but much thought, especially if physical touch is not your primary love language and if you did not grow up in a "touching family."
-Sitting close to each other as you watch your favorite television program requires no additional time but may communicate your love loudly.
+Implicit love touches require little time but there are several considerations involved.
+Some people don’t grow up in a lovey-touchy family, and as a result, they struggle with building physical intimacy with other adults.
+Also, if physical touch is not your primary love language or if you’re touch-repulsed, it’s going to be especially difficult to give that to others.
+However, you can work around these things.
+Physical touch can also look like sitting close to each other as you watch your favorite television program.
+Actions like these require no additional time and can communicate your love loudly.
 Touching your spouse as you walk through the room where he is sitting takes only a moment.
 Touching each other when you leave the house and again when you return may involve only a brief kiss or hug but will speak volumes to your spouse.

 Once you discover that physical touch is the primary love language of your spouse, you are limited only by your imagination on ways to express love.